WISVCH/docker-domjudge/README.md

 As for the judgehost, you need to run the container in privileged mode to use cgroups.
-You also need to specify the domserver URL and judgehost user and password in `judgehost/restapi.secret`.
+You also need to specify the domserver URL and judgehost user and password by setting `DOMSERVER_HOST`, `DOMSERVER_USER` and `DOMSERVER_PASSWORD`.
 You should also specify a hostname for this container to identify it in the domserver.
 If you want to support more programming languages, you need to edit `judgehost/Dockerfile` to download the packages.

 Patches
 -------